custom_label_0 [custom_label_0] to

 |File format||Example value|

-Follow these guidelines to make sure that you submit high-quality data for your products and get the best performance from your ads.
+Follow these guidelines to make sure that you submit high quality data for your products.

 - Submit only one value for each custom label attribute.